National Research Data Infrastructure

 The aim of the national research data infrastructure (NFDI) is to systematically manage scientific and research data, provide long-term data storage, backup and accessibility, and network the data both nationally and internationally.
 The NFDI will bring multiple stakeholders together in a coordinated network of consortia tasked with providing science-driven data services to research communities.

-- Link auf PDF-DateiStatistical overview of the ten NFDI consortia selected (in German only)
+- Link auf PDF-DateiStatistical overviews of applications received (third round of calls for proposals) (in German only)

 All forms and guidelines can be found under: